 - Most retrieval practice exercises are designed to be closed book in order to maximize “desirable difficulty.”
 There is evidence, however, that retrieval practice works in both open- and closed-book settings (Agarwal et al., 2008).
 One possible disadvantage to open-book settings is that they may have the unintended effect of reducing student time spent studying if the students know that the future activity will be open book.
 In general, we suggest closed-book conditions for most retrieval practice exercises, unless other considerations make this impractical (e.g. online quizzes in remote or hybrid courses).

 - Explaining to students that the goal of the activity is learning and not assessment can increase student buy-in.

 - Not all activities need to be collected or graded, although sometimes collecting even ungraded tasks increases participation.

-Brown, Peter C., Henry L. Roediger III, and Mark A. McDaniel.
-2014.
-Make It Stick: The Science of Successful Learning.
-Cambridge, Massachusetts: Belknap Press: An Imprint of Harvard University Press.
+Brown, P. C., Henry L. Roediger III, & McDaniel, M. A. (2014).
+Make it stick: The science of successful learning.
+Belknap Press: An Imprint of Harvard University Press.